 e.g "You should hire me because my experience is almost perfectly aligned with the requirements you asked for in your job listing.
 I have seven years’ progressive experience in the banking industry, advancing from my initial role as a compliance associate with Standard Chartered Bank to my current position as a Compliance Manager with Citibank.
 I’m CAMS certified and an Anti Fraud Analyst and well-versed in regulatory compliance, fraud compliance, AML, CDD and EDD, and Sanctions.
 I have letters of recommendation from both my previous employers, Standard Chartered Bank, and Lloyd's Bank."

 This is one of the questions that employers almost always ask to determine how well you are qualified for the position.
-They will compare your answer with other those of candidates to determine if it sets you apart.
+They will compare your answer with those of candidates to determine if it sets you apart.

 e.g "As an IT security specialist, my greatest strength is my intellectual curiosity.
 I enjoy researching the latest technology trends so that our critical information technology systems remain compromised.
 I have participated in quarterly information technology conferences.
 This has allowed me to build a network of peer resources—many of whom are leaders in the field—that I can call upon for strategies when new threats arise to our systems".